 So far in this series, we’ve already discussed growth trends and positive growth contributors for Pfizer (PFE) in 3Q16.
 Let’s now look at the products that hampered growth.

 The overall share of revenues from the Essential Health Products business fell to 43.8% of Pfizer’s total revenues in 3Q16 from 44.1% of total revenues in 3Q15.
 This was driven by the growth in revenues from sterile injectable pharmaceutical products but was offset by the loss of exclusivity of two of its key products Celebrex and Zyvox.

 Products with declining sales

-- Prevnar revenues fell by 16% from the previous quarter, following lower demand for Prevnar 13 in the United States during 2Q16.
-In 2Q16, the total contribution of the Prevnar family was $1.3 billion, compared with $1.5 billion in 2Q15.
+Pfizer saw a 3% fall in Prevnar family revenues, as compared to the previous quarter, following lower demand for Prevnar 13 in the US in 3Q16.
+In 3Q16, the total contribution of Prevnar family was $1.5 billion, as compared to $1.58 billion in 3Q15.

-- Sales of Lipitor, a drug for reducing blood cholesterol and triglycerides, fell by ~9% to $461 million in 2Q16, compared with $509 million in 2Q15, following continued generic competition in developed markets.
-This effect was partially offset by growth in emerging markets.
+Lipitor, a drug for reducing cholesterol and triglycerides in the blood, reported a fall in sales of ~7% at $422 million in 3Q16, as compared to $454 million in 3Q15, following the continued generic competition in developed markets.
+This was partially offset by the growth in the emerging markets.